 Dog Registration and Control

 The registration of dogs is a statutory obligation under the Dog Control Act 1996.
 There are around 1,250 dogs registered with Council.
 Council operates an Approved Owner Scheme which provides reduced registration fees to qualifying owners.
-Dogs - Registration Fees 85 Kb
+The Dog Registration section of the comprehensive Fees & Charges (85 Kb) document has the current fees for all council services relating to dogs.

 As well as registering their dogs, dog owners are required to: